-Automatic POS tagging
+Automatic POS annotation

 During the development of an automatic POS tagger, a small sample (at least 1 million words) of manually annotated training data is needed.
 The tagger uses it to “learn” how the language should be tagged.
 It works also with the context of the word in order to assign the most appropriate POS tag.
-Automatic POS taggers can only be as good as the quality of the training data.
-If the training data contain errors or inconsistencies originating from low annotator agreement, tags assigned by such taggers will also reflect these problems.
+Automatic taggers can only be as good as the quality of the training data.
+If the training data contain errors or inconsistencies originating from low annotator agreement, data annotated by such taggers will also reflect these problems.

 Taggers for each language can be mutually unrelated tools and each one can use different approaches, algorithms, programming languages and configurations.
-Apart from those, there are also tools which can be trained to tag more than one language.
+Apart from those, there are also tools which can be trained to process more than one language.
 The core software stays the same, but a different language model is used for each language.